Why LaGuardia Terminal B Is The Future of Airports - My Family Travels

-LaGuardia Terminal B represents the future of airports with spaces to feed the body and soul and artwork, safety features and conveniences to love.
+LaGuardia Terminal B has showcased the future of airports since the $8 billion renovation which began in 2016.
+Today, public spaces feed the body and soul.
+Travelers experience artwork, safety features and conveniences to love.

-To say future flyers will find holistic wellness in airports may be hyperbole, but the forward-looking, graceful and joyful Terminal B spoils travelers with unexpected physical and spiritual delights that every airport should emulate.
+To say future flyers will find holistic wellness in airports may be hyperbole.
+Yet, the graceful, joyful Terminal B spoils travelers with unexpected physical and spiritual delights.
+As it approaches the 9th anniversary, LaGuardia is the model every airport should emulate.

-In addition to predictable, close to home destinations, a recent World Travel & Tourism Council (WTTC) report found travelers want improved health and hygiene.
-Terminal B delivers with demand control ventilation and a test UV light system for cleaning escalator handrails and elevator buttons.
-Think about those touchpads at the 105 check-in kiosks; fortunately, hand sanitizer and wipes dispensers are ubiquitous.
+Terminal B delivers public health and hygiene with demand control ventilation and a test UV light system for cleaning escalator handrails and elevator buttons.
+Think about those touchpads at the 105 check-in kiosks.
+Fortunately, hand sanitizer is ubiquitous.

-While many travel industry professionals cite the lack of space to permit adequate social distancing as an issue at most airports, that is not the case at LaGuardia.
+While travelers lament crowding at most airports, that is not the case at LaGuardia.
 Light, air and personal space are the guiding design principles in the four-level, 850,000-square-foot terminal.

 Security Enhanced and Made Easier at LaGuardia Terminal B

-Many innovations at LaGuardia should be implemented at airports nationwide.
-For example, the People Counting and Tracking technology highlights where social distancing protocols are being violated and alerts staff to long wait times at TSA screening facilities.
+Many innovations at LaGuardia are being implemented at airports nationwide.
+For example, the People Counting and Tracking technology highlights alerts staff to long wait times at TSA screening facilities.

-New signage helps channel the crowds through 16 TSA lanes.
+Clear signage helps channel the crowds through 16 TSA lanes.
 A Smart Pad System and Advanced Imaging Technology improve accuracy and efficiency in passenger, carryon and checked luggage screening.
-New smart conveyor belts being used in the TSA test lab will soon handle bins filled by up to five passengers at a time, sequencing them as passengers go through the larger scanning portals, using artificial intelligence and robots to separate bins by perceived security risk.
+Smart conveyor belts handle bins filled by up to five passengers at a time, sequencing them as passengers go through the larger scanning portals, using artificial intelligence and robots to separate bins by perceived security risk.

 A big plus for families: Level 4 has clusters of couches in a carpeted zone to recompose after clearing security.
-Travelers then move on to soothing boarding areas which are spaced to accommodate armchairs, a soft surface children’s play area and engaging sculpture.
-A lively illuminated fountain begs contemplation.
+Travelers then move on to soothing boarding areas.
+Lounge in armchairs, play in a soft surface children’s zone, engage with colorful sculpture.
+A lively illuminated fountain begs travelers to pause in contemplation.

 Technology Eases the Family Airport Experience

 At LaGuardia Terminal B, families can forget the hassle of flying with kids.
-Five of the 17 large restrooms are designated for families.
-They’re well designed with shelves above each sink to stash parcels.
+The large restrooms designated for families are well designed.
+Enjoy shelves above each sink to stash parcels.
 Expect hands-free toilets, faucets and soap dispensers that kids will want to play with while remaining germ-free.

-No need to squeeze baby, siblings and luggage into a portable Mamavia nursing station, when there are dedicated rooms for nursing mothers.
+No need to squeeze baby, siblings and luggage into a portable Mamavia nursing station.
+Look for dedicated rooms for nursing mothers all over.

 And even four-legged family members have two restrooms, fun pet relief areas with fire hydrant sculptures as inspiration.